tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

  * Called when a player is about to die
  * HitInfo may be null
- * Returning a non-null value lets the player cheat death
+ * Returning a non-null value overrides default behavior

 ## OnPlayerDisconnected